 Co-insurance options — whereby the horse owner and insurer share veterinary bills — are available, too.
 For example, an insurance plan with a 20 percent co-insurance clause means that the horse owner will pay 20 percent of a veterinary bill, while the insurance company pays the other 80 percent.
 Co-insurance plans are common in small animal insurance programs, so it only makes sense for them to be offered for horse care, as well.

-Finally, as more horses are competing and leading productive lives into their late teens, the maximum age for mortality (life) insurance coverage has been increased from 17 to 20.
+Finally, as more horses are competing and leading productive lives into their late teens, the maximum age for mortality (life) insurance coverage was increased from 17 to 20.

 These are all big changes in how horses are insured.
-We asked Mike King to explain what they mean for horse owners and riders seeking the best way to insure their horses.
+At the time, we asked Mike King to explain what they mean for horse owners and riders seeking the best way to insure their horses.
 He’s a partner at the organization and their National Manager of Equine Programs, and has been discussing insurance and risk-reducing tactics with horse industry clients across Canada for almost 30 years.

 King says the revamped EquiCare Mortality and Medical insurance policy is a direct response to customers’ requests over the last few years, to recognize their active participation in the management of the horse.
 He explains that basic mortality insurance for sport horses was first available about 45 years ago — and was then expanded to include extensions for colic-related vet expenses.
 Those medical extensions eventually developed into broad medical coverage for unexpected veterinary expenses, and that’s pretty much what has been available for many years.
 However, those insurance policies don’t reflect the realities of today’s horses and the needs of their owners.
 King says that with horses now competitive into their twenties and equine veterinarians offering a plethora of methods to treat injuries or illness, policies need to adapt.